saveligulas/SeaBattleMicroservices/ReadMe.md

 3. **Lobby Service (port 9092)**: Manages game lobbies and player matching
 4. **Game Service (port 9091)**: Implements the core game logic

+## Messaging

+The messaging in this project uses the AMQP protocol.
+The server for handling

 ## Authentication

 The system uses a simple header-based authentication mechanism: